sayprincekumar20/CNN-Based-Image-Classification/README.md

-# CNN-Based-Image-Classification
-Summary Analysis of CNN-Based Image Classification Code
+## CNN Image Classification with Overfitting Reduction

+ ### Overview

+This project implements a Convolutional Neural Network (CNN) for classifying images of cats and dogs using TensorFlow and Keras.
+It explores techniques to reduce overfitting and improve model accuracy.

-1. Dataset Loading
+Dataset

-The dataset is downloaded using kagglehub from salader/dogs-vs-cats.
+The dataset is downloaded from Kaggle using kagglehub and consists of training and validation images of cats and dogs.

-The dataset path is determined, and its directory structure is checked using os.listdir(dataset_path).

-2. Data Preprocessing & Generators

-keras.utils.image_dataset_from_directory is used to load training and validation data from directories.

-Image size is set to (256, 256) with a batch size of 32.

-A preprocessing function normalizes images by scaling pixel values between 0 and 1.

-The datasets are mapped to the normalization function to ensure consistent input.
+Model Architectures

+Three different CNN architectures were implemented to analyze and mitigate overfitting:

+1. Basic CNN Model

+Trained on the dataset without any regularization.

+Used convolutional layers followed by max pooling and fully connected layers.

+Evaluated using training loss and accuracy.

+2. CNN Model with Batch Normalization

+Introduced Batch Normalization layers to normalize activations and reduce internal covariate shift.

+Helped stabilize training and improve generalization.

+Improved accuracy compared to the basic model.

-3. Initial CNN Model Architecture
+3. CNN Model with Data Augmentation

-Conv2D layers are used to extract features, with ReLU activation.

-MaxPooling2D layers reduce spatial dimensions and computational complexity.

-Flatten layer converts the extracted features into a 1D vector.

-Dense layers include:

-128 neurons with ReLU activation

-64 neurons with ReLU activation

-1 neuron with Sigmoid activation (binary classification)

-The model is compiled with:
+Implemented data augmentation using ImageDataGenerator to generate more diverse training samples.

+Applied transformations like rescaling, zooming, horizontal flipping, and shear transformations.

+Further reduced overfitting and improved model robustness.

+Training & Evaluation

-Adam optimizer
+Models were compiled using the Adam optimizer and binary cross-entropy loss.

-Binary cross-entropy loss function

-Accuracy as a performance metric

-Model is trained for 10 epochs.

-4. Model Performance Visualization

-Training and validation accuracy/loss curves are plotted using Matplotlib to analyze performance.

-The accuracy curve helps identify convergence and overfitting trends.

-5. Overfitting Reduction Strategies

-The following techniques are suggested to reduce overfitting:
+Accuracy and loss curves were plotted for both training and validation datasets.

+The best-performing model incorporated both batch normalization and data augmentation.

+Testing

+The trained model was tested using sample images of cats and dogs.

+Predictions were made using OpenCV for image preprocessing.

+Techniques to Reduce Overfitting

-More training data
+Adding more data

-Data augmentation
+Data Augmentation

 L1/L2 Regularization